 The day of surgery, you should rest and limit your activities.
 It may take a few days or weeks for your gums to heal completely.
 Your dentist will give you specific directions about what you need to do to aid the recovery process.
 Here are some general tips to get you through the recovery period:

-If you notice excessive swelling or bleeding, or if you have any concerns following the procedure, call your dentist.
+If you notice excessive swelling or bleeding, or if you have any concerns following the procedure, call your North Vancouver dentist Dr. Andrew Ho.